andrewtheiss/CommissionArt/documentation/NextSteps.md

 file-syit3bfprksmahnrbfr593
 , and the OwnerRegistry owners mapping would update accordingly.
 Profile Integration: When a generic hub is created, we link it to the owner’s profile similar to NFT hubs:
-In createGenericCommissionHub, after initializing the hub, call ProfileHub.hasProfile(owner).
-If true, get the profile and call Profile.addCommissionHub(hub_address) to list it on their profile (the ProfileHub address will be allowed to call this as set up earlier).
+In createGenericCommissionHub, after initializing the hub, call ProfileFactoryAndRegistry.hasProfile(owner).
+If true, get the profile and call Profile.addCommissionHub(hub_address) to list it on their profile (the ProfileFactoryAndRegistry address will be allowed to call this as set up earlier).
 If the owner has no profile (e.g., a DAO contract with no profile or a user who hasn’t joined), we add the hub to the ownerToCommissionHubs[owner] mapping in OwnerRegistry for future reference (as described in section 1).
 So even non-profile owners have their hubs tracked.
 The hub’s owner field is set to the provided owner address at deployment (by default, msg.sender in ArtCommissionHub’s __init__ was used file-syit3bfprksmahnrbfr593